🇮🇳 National News

 |---|---|---|---|

-| Emperor Penguin | Near Threatened | Endangered | Sea-ice decline; population halving projected by 2080s |
+| Emperor penguin | Near Threatened | Endangered | Sea-ice decline; population projected to halve by 2080s |

-| Antarctic Fur Seal | Least Concern | Endangered | Two-category jump; 50%+ population decline since 1999 |
+| Antarctic fur seal | Least Concern | Endangered (2-category jump) | 50%+ population decline (2.187M → 944K); krill depletion |

-| Southern Elephant Seal | Least Concern | Vulnerable | Climate-driven food scarcity |
+| Southern elephant seal | Least Concern | Vulnerable | Climate change impacts |

-- IUCN Red List: World’s most comprehensive conservation status source; HQ: Gland, Switzerland; total species assessed: 172,600+; threatened with extinction: 48,600+.
+- IUCN: HQ — Gland, Switzerland; manages the Red List of Threatened Species — world’s most comprehensive conservation status database; total species assessed: 172,600+; threatened with extinction: 48,600+.

 Recent studies published in Science Advances (Portmann et al., 2026) have warned that the Atlantic Meridional Overturning Circulation (AMOC) is declining and may be approaching an irreversible tipping point.
-The research projects a ~50% weakening of AMOC by 2100 — 60% more severe than previous estimates — after correcting for model biases in South Atlantic salinity.
+The research projects a ~50% weakening of AMOC by 2100 — 60% more severe than previous model-only estimates — after correcting for model biases in South Atlantic salinity.

 | AMOC Fact | Detail |